St Mary the Virgin

 The carved bench end illustrates a legend from the Book of Beasts, the myth of the Tigress and the Mirror, but the wood carver has substituted a boar, a savage beast probably better known to him than a tigress.
 The story is that a tigress robbed of her cubs chases the robber, who, when caught throws down a circular mirror to distract and deceive her.
 She stops for a moment and then carries on the chase until he throws down another mirror.
 This time she sees her own reflection and mistakes it for her cub and stops to feed it while the robber slips away.
 The Christian moral was the devil casts illusions of pleasure to capture our souls.
 Only three other examples of the story are known of: one on a brass in the Midlands and another in Chester Cathedral, and one in stained glass in Aylesbury church.

 The rood screen, dating from about 1500 AD, divides the chancel from the nave.
 Rood is an Anglo-Saxon word meaning cross and there was a cross above the screen until it was destroyed in the Reformation.
 When complete the screen must have been very fine.
 It has five bays (two on each side of the opening) with elaborate tracery and panels at the base.
-Originally there was vaulted loft above the screen approached by a spiral staircase in the NE angle of the nave.
+Originally there was vaulted loft above the screen approached by a spiral staircase in the NE angle of the nave, behind where the organ console is placed.

 Altar Table & Organ